TheCandidStartup/TheCandidStartup.github.io/_drafts/publishing-infinisheet-storybook.md

 # Blog Updates

-Apart from fixing the broken Typedoc links, all I had to do was add additional links to the Storybook landing pages.
+As well as fixing the broken Typedoc links, I added additional links to take you to the Storybook landing pages.
 I extended the [system I built](https://www.thecandidstartup.org/2024/08/12/publish-api-documentation.html) for GitHub, NPM and API documentation links.

 {% include candid-image.html src="/assets/images/infinisheet/blog-storybook-links.png" alt="Storybook links on the blog" %}